Credit Card Consolidation | Assistance with Managing Credit Card Debt

 • Each card’s annual percentage rate (APR).

-Next, gather recent pay stubs to determine your average monthly income (leaving out any bonuses or gratuities that aren’t consistent month to month).
+Next, gather recent pay stubs to determine your average monthly income (leaving out any bonuses or gratuities that need to be more consistent monthly).

-Now, on the debt front, add a collection of your latest monthly and yearly payments to your list of credit card balances.
-This will most likely contain items such as:
+Now, on the debt front, add a collection of your latest monthly and yearly payments to your list of credit card balances, which will most likely contain items such as:

 • Rent, mortgage payments, and other housing expenses

-• Water, gas, heating, and electricity are examples of utilities broken down by average monthly amounts.
+• Water, gas, heating, and electricity are utilities broken down by average monthly amounts.

-• Car loans and insurance, student debt payments, and other personal loan or insurance expenses
+• Car loans and insurance, student debt payments, and another personal loan or insurance expenses, including those with bad credit

 • Payment for a subscription service (such as cable TV and cell phone bills)